Denny-Lin/DDK_file_system/README.md

 open Space.ddkfs

-"initail" all the address of boxes
+"initial" all the address of boxes
 ...
 ...
-save "initail_data" in the first box
+save "initial_data" in the first box

 read_function()
 write_function()
 ```
 * This is one type we could used, but it is not a good idea of "Module".
+* Because we have a problem of dynamic address of the Space.ddkfs allocated in the ram.

-## Let us do another method
+## Can we do another method?
 * "Space.ddkfs" just be a file.
+* Actually we do not need to care about the address, we could just use OPEN and SEEK "Space.ddkfs" in binary mode.
+* Linux: dd if=/dev/zero of=/tmp/Space.ddkfs bs=4K count=1000
+* We could do something like this "dd" command.
+* BY THE WAY ##I just think maybe I could create my personal SQL_file_system ##
+## "I will not use this eazy way!!!!"

+## We will use initial_data() to avoid the problem of address.
+* we want to build a real file system, we should have address.
 * ...